qianlichat/qianlichat/README.md

 Build to against the Great Firewall of China. `aka.
 GFW`

-Hide or remove phone number when register, to protect users in China.
+Hide or remove phone number to register, to protect users in China.

 No need donation.
 If someone donate us, we will transfer to `Signal Official`